mvassilev/HEPCon-docs/docs/source/usage.rst

    :width: 200px
    :alt: sign in page

 The three text boxes - email, public name and password are required.
-The public name field will be shown when you post comments, etc instead of your email.
+The public name field will be shown when you post comments and others, instead of your email.
+After signing up you will receive an email containing a confirmation link.
+Once you click on it your account is activated and ready to be used.

+Then you navigate to the Sign In page and log in.